-betweenness_centrality, load_centrality, eigenvector_centrality in_degree_centrality
+betweenness_centrality, load_centrality, eigenvector_centrality in_degree_centrality in degree centrality (G)

 The degree centrality values are normalized by dividing by the maximum possible degree in a simple graph n-1 where n is the number of nodes in G.

 For multigraphs or graphs with self loops the maximum degree might be higher than n-1 and values of degree centrality greater than 1 are possible.